Amboy Crater - Lava Land

 The Amboy Crater is best experienced from late September to late April.
-During the rest of the year, it's' intolerable because of the heat.
-Expect to spend at least two hours on your hike, and be sure to wear durable footwear and carry water.
+During the rest of the year, it's intolerable because of the heat.
+Expect to spend at least two hours on your hike, and be sure to wear durable footwear and carry plenty of water.

-When you're done, consider heading into Amboy proper for photos Roy's Café and Motel, once a thriving little business on Route 66, , now a shell of its former self, yet still offers a terrific time capsule of 1950s Americana.
-Roy's is open for gas only, will have more services soon.
+When you're done, consider heading into Amboy proper for photos of Roy's Café and Motel, once a thriving little business on Route 66, now a shell of its former self, yet still offering a terrific time capsule of 1950s Americana.
+Roy's is open for gas, and there's a a little store where you can buy water and a postcard, and use the restroom.
 Many Hollywood filmmakers and photographers use this remote site for sets and backdrops.

 Things to know before you go: